nativefier/nativefier/README.md

 To have high-resolution icons used by default for an app/domain, please contribute to the [icon repository](https://github.com/nativefier/nativefier-icons)!

+### Build Commands Library

+For a list of build commands contributed by the nativefier community take a look at the [CATALOG.md file](CATALOG.md)

 ## Usage with Docker

 Nativefier is also usable from Docker.